hasaranga/NativeChat/README.md

 - **Show Initialization**: To view the system prompt on loading, enable the "Show Initialization" option in the settings.

 - **Using CUDA for Improved Performance**:
-   For larger models or improved inference speed, replace the following files with their CUDA-equivalent versions.
-By default, supplied files only utilize the CPU, allowing simple models to run on older systems. ([llamacpp releases](https://github.com/ggerganov/llama.cpp/releases))
+   For larger models or improved inference speed, replace the following files with their [CUDA-equivalent versions](https://github.com/ggerganov/llama.cpp/releases).
+By default, supplied files only utilize the CPU, allowing simple models to run on older systems.
    - `ggml.dll`
    - `llama.dll`
    - `llama-cli.exe`